TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/01.requirements-engineering/readme.md

 ### 1.7 Other Relevant Remarks

-* The system should ensure data integrity by validating the input fields before saving the discussion to the database.
+* The system should ensure data integrity by validating the input fields before saving the post to the database.
 * Spaces in the fields should not be counted as characters.
 * Clicking on enter in text should not count as a character.
-* In case of a failure, the system should allow the user to correct the errors and resubmit the discussion.
+* In case of a failure, the system should allow the user to correct the errors and resubmit the post.
 * Error messages should be clear, concise, and professional.